 - Floaters: All of the above!
 Our floater volunteers assist each area and give much needed breaks to those volunteering for the entire day.
 As a floater volunteer, you can be asked to perform a number of tasks throughout the event.
 It is also important to consider that floaters do experience down time and are not busy every second of the event.

 New volunteers are asked to attend a mandatory training session prior to the event.
 This session is approximately one hour in length and goes through the important aspects of the event, as well as gives the volunteers an opportunity to meet their Team Leads and ask questions.
+All volunteers are asked to attend a pre-shift orientation session with their team leads and will also take a tour of the facility before the shift begins.

 The event has two time slots available for volunteers: All day shifts (8:30am-3:30pm) or Morning shifts (8am-12:30pm).
 Depending on the amount of activity, volunteers may be sent home early by their team leads.
+Please note: there are very few morning shifts available, so if you can work a full day, that is idea.
+The only morning shifts are available for volunteers who are greeters or guides.

 Unfortunately, we are unable to accept groups of volunteers for this event.
 Should you have a group of people that are interested in volunteering, please sign up as individuals and state on the volunteer application what group you are with.
 The volunteer coordinator will try to keep groups together, but there is no guarantee that groups will be placed together.